Source:

 Above: Count Magnus de la Gardie (1622-1686) and his wife, Princess Marie Euphrosyne (1625-1687), year 1653.

-Note: By this time, Count Magnus de la Gardie had fallen out of favour with Kristina, most likely for insulting a man who was said to have started a rumour that Kristina had accused Magnus of treason and that she/he/they would laugh if he were ever insulted.
+Note: By this time, Count Magnus de la Gardie had fallen out of favour with Kristina, most likely for insulting a man who was said to have started a rumour that Kristina had accused Magnus of treason and that she would laugh if he were ever insulted.
 Kristina wrote Magnus a scathing criticism in letter dated December 3, 1653.

 Magnus' wife, Princess Marie Euphrosyne, was Kristina's cousin and foster sister.